Types of Degrees Nursing Majors Are Getting

-In the 2017-2018 academic year, 2,167 schools offered some type of nursing program.
+In 2018-2019, 2,152 schools offered a nursing program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|